 You can follow J. A. on Twitter @ScaryJASullivan

-Check out her blog https://writingscaredblog.wordpress.com
+Check out their blog https://writingscaredblog.wordpress.com

-Find her on Instagram www.instagram.com/j.a_sullivan
+Find J.A. on Instagram www.instagram.com/j.a_sullivan

 Favourite Novel: All Quiet On The Western Front (Erich Maria Remarque).
 Favourite Author: Timothy Findley.